Douglas MacArthur: Army's youngest major general

-In 1927, MacArthur and Louise separated, and she moved to New York City, adopting as her residence the entire twenty-sixth floor of a Manhattan hotel.
-In August that year, William C. Prout—the president of the American Olympic Committee—died suddenly and the committee elected MacArthur as their new president.
+In 1927, MacArthur and Louise separated, and she moved to a Manhattan hotel.
+In August that year, William C. Prout—the president of the American Olympic Committee—died suddenly and the committee elected MacArthur as their president.
 His main task was to prepare the U.S. team for the 1928 Summer Olympics in Amsterdam, where the Americans won the most medals.
 Upon returning to the U.S., MacArthur received orders to assume command of the Philippine Department.
-This time, the general travelled alone.
-On 17 June 1929, while he was in Manila, Louise obtained a divorce, ostensibly on the grounds of "failure to provide".
-In view of Louise's great wealth, William Manchester described this legal fiction as "preposterous".
-Both later acknowledged the real reason to be "incompatibility".
+He travelled alone; on 17 June 1929, while he was in Manila, Louise obtained a divorce.
+Both later acknowledged the reason to be "incompatibility".